iRemotech

 1. The iPhones themselves

-This is obvious, but the real decision is standardization.
+This is obvious, but the real requirement is standardization.

 You need to define: